What Is The Cost Of Digging Out a Basement in 2023?

 - Last updated:

-If you’d like to use your basement for more than laundry or storage, a great way to do that is by expanding it.
-Increasing the height can be just the thing to turn your boring basement into a guest room, home theater, or any number of other options.
+If you’d like to use your basement for more than laundry or storage, expanding it is a great way to do that.
+Increasing the height can be just the thing to turn your dull basement into a guest room, home theater, or any number of other options.

-There are several techniques available for expanding basements, though underpinning is the most common type.
-Let’s check out how much it costs to dig out a basement via underpinning, what alternatives are available, and more.
+Several techniques are available for expanding basements, but underpinning is the most common type.
+Let’s check out how much digging out a basement with underpinning costs, which alternatives are available, and more.

 What Is Basement Underpinning?

-Underpinning generally refers to work involving the foundation, but it has another meaning when it comes to increasing the usable space within a basement.
-Either way, though, underpinning deals with the foundation of your home, which is complex and labor-intensive work.
+Underpinning refers to work involving the foundation, but it has another meaning when increasing the usable space within a basement.
+Either way, underpinning deals with your home’s foundation, which is complex and labor-intensive work.

 How Much Does Basement Underpinning Cost?

-Any modification to your home is going to cost, and underpinning is no exception.
+Any significant modification to your home is expensive, and underpinning is no exception.
 The average basement expansion is around 2 feet, giving the whole space more height.
 Average costs of basement underpinning range from $300 to $450 per linear foot, not to be confused with square feet.

 The final cost of underpinning depends on how big your basement is.
 An 800-square-foot basement expanded from a 6-foot-height to an 8-foot-height can cost as much as $40,000 to $60,000 when finished.
-This includes additional costs necessary to fully complete the work, which we’re about to talk about in more detail.
+This includes additional costs necessary to fully complete the work, which we will discuss in more detail.

 Additional Costs to Consider

-On top of excavation, there are the costs of pouring concrete, waterproofing the basement, installing a sump pump, and if you opt for it, finishing work.
+On top of excavation, the costs include pouring concrete, waterproofing the basement, installing a sump pump, and finishing work.
 Together, they substantially raise the price of your average basement expansion.

 - Pouring Concrete Slab: $20 per square foot